Apple Desktop Bus: Problems

 While Mini-DIN connectors cannot be plugged in the "wrong way", it is possible to have trouble finding the right way without looking inside the circular connector's shroud.
 Apple attempted to help by using U-shaped soft plastic grips around the connectors to key both plugs and sockets so the flat side has a specific relation to the shell keyway, but this feature was ignored by some third-party manufacturers.
 Additionally, there are four ways to orient the receiving socket on a device such as a keyboard; various Apple keyboards use at least three of these possible orientations.

 The mini-DIN connector is only rated for 400 insertions and it is easy to bend a pin if not inserted with caution; in addition, the socket can become loose, resulting in intermittent function.

 Some Apple Desktop Bus devices lack a pass-through connector, making it impossible to daisy-chain more than one such device at a time without obscure splitter units.
 Few mice or trackballs have them.

-One peculiarity of Apple Desktop Bus is that in spite of being electrically unsafe for hot-swapping on all but a few machines, it has all of the basic capabilities needed for hot-swapping (like modern buses) implemented in its software and hardware.
+In spite of being electrically unsafe for hot-swapping on all but a few machines, ADB has all the basic capabilities needed for hot-swapping (like modern buses) implemented in its software and hardware.
 On practically all original Apple Desktop Bus systems, it is not safe to plug a device once the system is powered on.
 This can cause the opening of a soldered-in fuse on the motherboard.
 If brought to an authorised dealer, this can result in a motherboard swap at a significant expense.
-A simple alternative is to obtain a fuse at a nominal cost and wire it in parallel across the open motherboard fuse (not necessarily requiring soldering).
+The simpler alternative is to obtain a fuse at a nominal cost and wire it in parallel across the open motherboard fuse (not necessarily requiring soldering).